bryan-bar/terraform-provider-toolbox/docs/resources/external.md

 # Exit if any of the intermediate steps fail
 set -e

-# Handle stdin from Terraform "external" data source
+# Handle stdin from Terraform "toolbox_external" resource
 # A parameter "query" of type map(string) is passed to stdin
 # In order to control the expected output, parameters use base64 encoding
 # ex: query = {